Doris Wagner

 What we do

 I am excited about learning how to ‘speak’ the language of plants so we can program both plant resilience to climate change, and when and where plants make flowers, fruits and seeds.
-To gain mechanistic insight, we use fundamental research, deciphering the contribution of the epigenome to stress response and applying novel approaches like single-molecule FISH or spatial transcriptomics to observe how changing environments affect individual cells in organisms.
+To gain mechanistic insight, we use fundamental research, deciphering the contribution of the epigenome to stress response and applying novel approaches like single-molecule FISH or spatial transcriptomics to observe how changing environments affect the fate of individual cells in organisms.